clouatre/math-mcp-learning-server/FUTURE_IMPROVEMENTS.md

 ---

-*This strategic roadmap transforms our educational MCP into a persistent quantitative workspace that provides genuine value beyond Claude Sonnet 4's native mathematical capabilities, while maintaining simplicity and adherence to official MCP best practices.*
+*This strategic roadmap transforms our educational MCP into a persistent quantitative workspace that provides genuine value beyond what most LLMs can achieve natively, while maintaining simplicity and adherence to official MCP best practices.*